digitranslab/jumpstart/docs/versioned_docs/version-2.8.0/data-sources/grpc.md

 ## Setup

-### Step 1: Upgrade ToolJet to the version 2.5 or above
+### Step 1: Upgrade JumpStart to the version 2.5 or above

-Find instructions on how to do this in the setup guides located here: https://docs.tooljet.com/docs/setup/.
+Find instructions on how to do this in the setup guides located here: https://docs.jumpstart.com/docs/setup/.

 ### Step 2: Add proto files